Chapter 8 Pearson’s r and linear regression

 8.2 Pearson’s R

 What happens when we are interested in the relationship between two interval variables?
 Up into now, our solution has been to convert those variables into ordinal variables and use chi-squared, Lambda, Cramer’s V, and/or Somers’ D. However, when we do that, we are throwing out information.
-For example, if we convert an interval measure of respondent’s age into an ordinal variable coded “young”, “middle aged”, and “old”, we are throwing out the distinctions between, for example, 30 and 31-year-olds (assuming that they both fall into our young category) and between 80 and 81-year-olds (assuming that they both fall into our old category).
+For example, if we convert an interval measure of respondent’s age into an ordinal variable coded “young”, “middle aged”, and “old”, we are throwing out the distinctions between, for example, 30 and 31-year-olds (assuming that they both fall into our young category) and between 79 and 80-year-olds (assuming that they both fall into our old category).

 Pearson’s R is a test that lets us look at the relationship between two interval variables.
 It produces a statistic that ranges from -1 to 1, with negative numbers indicating a negative relationship and positive numbers indicating a positive relationship.
 Although, unlike Lambda and Somers’ D, it is not a Proportional Reduction in Error (PRE) statistic, values farther from 0 indicate stronger relationships, and values closer to 0 indicate weaker relationships (with 0 meaning no relationship).